Frequently Asked Questions

 - Silicon Valley Community Foundation – This program administers a variety of grant programs with the majority of the awards designated for residents of San Mateo County and Santa Clara County.

-- Trade Adjustment Assistance (TAA) – If you have lost employment or had your work hours reduced as a result of international trade (your job being outsourced) you may be eligible for funding through Trade Adjustment Assistance.
+- Trade Adjustment Assistance (TAA) – Students who have lost employment or had their work hours reduced as a result of international trade (their job being outsourced) may be eligible for funding through Trade Adjustment Assistance.
 Bauman College is an eligible training provider in CA and CO.

 - Women’s Opportunity Awards program – Since 1972, Soroptimist has been helping women to reclaim their dreams.
 This program provides cash grants to women who are working to better their lives through additional skills training and education.
 Application deadline: December 1 of every year.

 - Workers’ Compensation

 What kinds of careers are available after taking the course?

 Nutrition Consultants are prepared to become integral contributors to integrative clinics, doctor’s offices, employee wellness programs, nonprofit organizations, rehabilitation and recovery centers, schools, spas, health clubs, natural food stores, fitness centers, supplement companies, resorts, and corporate and residential dining facilities.